UltraCboy/DittoJoker/README.md

 ![Ditto Joker Preview](https://github.com/UltraCboy/DittoJoker/blob/main/preview.png?raw=true)

 This is a modded Joker for Balatro, a roguelike deckbuilder game.
-This Joker multiplies the Mult by a factor that increased with every playing card copied or duplicated.
+This Joker multiplies the Mult by a factor that increases with every playing card copied or duplicated.

 While I did keep in mind some design philosophies in order to make Ditto "fit in" and feel balanced, I mainly made this mod for fun.